achao2013/mxnet-quantify/README.md

 The version of mxnet is v0.7.

-If the need is enough(i am a little lazy), i will clean up the code and write the document, even transform the code to new version of mxnet.
+I will clean up the code, write the document and transform the code to new version of mxnet when i have enough time.
-If you think it's worthy to do this, please tell me through the issue or email.
+You can try it or contact me through the issue or email.